 Heritage Festival at Singapore Botanic Gardens takes place around the June and July each year.
 Look out for guided tours, workshops and craft activities.

 Singapore Garden Festival is amongst the top flower and garden shows internationally.
-In addition to nurturing interest in greenery and nature, it gives local industry players the chance to showcase their talent and a platform for community gardeners and hobbyists to participate.
+It gives local industry players the chance to showcase their talent and a platform for community gardeners and hobbyists to participate.

 If the weather is too warm, head to the air-conditioned areas for indoor learning!

-There are several places that may be considered “museums” within the Singapore Botanic Gardens.
+There are several places that may be considered “museums” or a heritage museum within the Singapore Botanic Gardens.

 Singapore Botanic Gardens Food and Dining

-There are a variety of food options at Singapore Botanic Gardens ranging from takeaway kiosks to Michelin-star restaurants.
-For a casual dining spot, head to Fusion Spoon café at Tanglin Gate or an al fresco brunch experience at Bee’s Knees at the Garage.
+There are a variety of food options, restaurants and cafes at Singapore Botanic Gardens to enjoy, ranging from takeaway kiosks to cafes to Michelin-star restaurants.
+For a casual dining spot, head to Fusion Spoon café at the Botany Centre or an al fresco brunch experience with the family at Bee’s Knees at the Garage.

 For those looking for a more luxurious dining experience, head to Halia Restaurant, The Villa, Corner House, Botanico, or Pangium Restaurant.